Less snow, more ice expected from Sunday winter storm in D.C. area

 5 a.m. to 8 a.m.: Scattered snow showers with a coating possible.
 Temperatures: 31 to 35.
 Winds gusting to 20-30 mph.

 8 a.m. to 11 a.m.: Partial clearing.
-Temperatures rising to mid-to-upper 30s.
+Temperatures rising to mid- to upper 30s.
 Winds gusting to 25-35 mph.

 Storm impacts